2020Mom/mmh-risk-factors/README.md

 ### Scoring

-All of the factor data and scoring are consolidated in the file [pgSQL/prfs-scores.sql](pgSQL/prfs-scores.sql), which exports the final table to CSV at [csv/prfs_scores.csv](csv/prfs_scores.csv).
+All of the factor data and scoring are consolidated in [pgSQL/prfs-scores.sql](pgSQL/prfs-scores.sql), which exports the final table to CSV at [csv/prfs_scores.csv](csv/prfs_scores.csv).
 The column "PRFS" indicates the Risk Factors Score for each county.

 # Care Coverage